 Imelda Staunton was born in Archway, North London on January 9, 1956 to a hairdresser and a road-worker who were Catholic immigrants from Ireland.
-After attending an all-girls Catholic school, Staunton went on to study acting at the Royal Academy of Dramatic Art alongside the likes of Alan Rickman and Timothy Spall.
+After attending an all-girls Catholic school, Imelda went on to study acting at the Royal Academy of Dramatic Art alongside the likes of Alan Rickman and Timothy Spall.
 She has since enjoyed a long and expansive film, theater, radio, and television career with notable roles amongst the Royal Shakespeare Company and as Professor Dolores Umbridge in Harry Potter and the Order of the Phoenix.

-Staunton is happily married to husband Jim Carter, an English actor whom she married in 1983.
+Imelda is happily married to husband Jim Carter, an English actor whom she married in 1983.
 The two have one daughter together named Bessie.

 Small, squat, ugly, toadlike woman – thanks a lot!

 Flashforward two years and director Yates knows from the start he wants Imelda to play the part.
 Speaking about casting Imelda, Yates explained:

 She’s a great serious actor who can also do wit really well.
 For the Potter universe, you need that slightly heightened, slightly playful, slightly eccentric thing.
 But when you peel away a layer, there has to be something really substantial underneath.

 Imelda reprised her role as Professor Umbridge in 2010 in Harry Potter and the Deathly Hallows – Part 1.
 She also did some voice acting as Professor Umbridge in 2009 for Harry Potter and the Half-Blood Prince.